Effective Communication with Coworkers

 Oct 1, 2018

 Today’s workforce is made up of 5 generations.
-Coworker compatibility in a workplace does not always come easy, and a multi-generational team is no exception.
+Effective communication in a workplace does not always come easy.
 When working with diverse teammates– whether cultural, educational, or generational differences exist—making it (business) work starts with effective and open communication.

 Tips for effective and open communication